Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Red piros /ˈpiroʃ/
+Red in Hungarian piros /ˈpiroʃ/

-Blue kék /ˈkeːk/
+Blue in Hungarian kék /ˈkeːk/

-Green zöld /ˈzøld/
+Green in Hungarian zöld /ˈzøld/

-Yellow sárga /ˈʃaːrɡɒ/
+Yellow in Hungarian sárga /ˈʃaːrɡɒ/

-Black fekete /ˈfɛkɛtɛ/
+Black in Hungarian fekete /ˈfɛkɛtɛ/

-White fehér /ˈfɛheːr/
+White in Hungarian fehér /ˈfɛheːr/

-Orange narancssárga /ˈnɒrɒnt͡ʃˌʃaːrɡɒ/
+Orange in Hungarian narancssárga /ˈnɒrɒnt͡ʃˌʃaːrɡɒ/

-Pink rózsaszín /ˈroːʒɒˌsiːn/
+Pink in Hungarian rózsaszín /ˈroːʒɒˌsiːn/

-Purple lila /ˈlilɒ/
+Purple in Hungarian lila /ˈlilɒ/

-Brown barna /ˈbɒrnɒ/
+Brown in Hungarian barna /ˈbɒrnɒ/

 Days of the week, months and seasons in Hungarian